On-demand dispatch for shredding and document destruction routes. The route shrinks to the bins that are actually full.

 Two illustrative scenarios anchored in public industry pricing data, an initial company pull, and reasonable route assumptions, not validated deployment math.
 The numbers will be specific to each operator.
 The shape holds across the category.

 An operator billing by the pickup rather than by the month sees the same wasted stop differently.
 Every stop that didn’t need to happen today is capacity to add a new account tomorrow, on the same truck, the same driver, the same day.
 Adjacent waste-sensor deployments have found bins sitting at only a quarter to under half full when collected on a fixed schedule.
 Recovering even part of that gap is room for another two or three dozen accounts before a new truck or driver is needed.
 The pitch isn’t fewer stops.
-It’s more accounts on the trucksalready on the road.
+It’s more accounts on the trucks already on the road.